LiMinggang/madedit-mod/README.txt

 15.Fix: Regular expression (?<=.)\s(?=.) replacement issue(Case 1: ReplaceAll) #119
-16.Fix: Restore the transparence configuration of the search window #129 17.Fix: Another bug about number highlight in 0.4.0 preview #127 18.Fix: Enhanced ctrl+g & ctrl+shift+g and more бнбн #128 Support '+/-' as relative offset to current caret position/line
+16.Fix: Restore the transparence configuration of the search window #129 17.Fix: Another bug about number highlight in 0.4.0 preview #127 18.Fix: Enhanced ctrl+g & ctrl+shift+g and more #128 Support '+/-' as relative offset to current caret position/line
 19.Fix: Can't work with CPPCheck 1.72 #134
 20.Add documents(CN) for Python simplification
 21.Update boost to 1.60